'No, it can't be!' Witnesses describe horror of Florida bridge collapse

 Vanessa Vassall, who is in the PhD program at FIU, was crossing the street when the bridge collapsed and described the terror of watching the structure come down, and the debris falling on a black car.
 A woman in pink scrubs was screaming for someone to help a person in the back of her car, she said.
 "It sounded like an earthquake," Vassall said.

 "I feel bad even saying that I'm grateful to survive," she said.
-"No one thinks sitting at an intersection that this is their last day."
+"No one thinks sitting at an intersection that that’s the last day."

+Gabe Gutierrez and Kalhan Rosenblatt reported from Miami.
+Phil Helsel reported from Los Angeles.